ibexa/documentation-developer/docs/commerce/payment/payum_integration.md

 In [[= product_name =]], the default payment workflow has certain places, such as `pending`, `failed`, `paid`, or `cancelled`, and their corresponding transitions.

-However, for your application to use other transitions and places, for example, `authorized`, `notified`, `refunded` etc., and to present them in the user interface, you need to:
+However, for your application to use other transitions and places, for example, `authorized`, `notified`, or `refunded`, and to present them in the user interface, you need to:

 - override the default payment workflow
 - create a custom workflow and enable it by using semantic configuration